mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 - Validation set
 - Dropout

+Very interesting link to a lesson from Fei-Fei Li on [Learning in Neaural Networks](https://cs231n.github.io/neural-networks-3/).

 ### 3.4 Simple Recurrent Neural Networks (RNNs)

 Recurrent Neural Networks are like usual MLPs, but with two important changes: